 Asking and telling time in Spanish may very useful in everyday conversations.
-This lesson will teach you the most important questions to ask time in Spanish and ways to answer properly.
+This lesson will teach you the rules behind the most important questions to ask time in Spanish and the sentence structure to tell time in Spanish properly.
 We will also cover some expressions that are often used when telling time in Spanish.
 Hopefully, you will find the audio examples and explanations in this lesson very useful.
 Let’s start…

 The sentence structure for telling time in Spanish – Diciendo la hora

 In order to tell time in Spanish in the present tense, we will always use one of the two forms of the irregular verb SER (to be): ES and SON.
 The form ES will only be needed for telling the time between 1:00 to 1:59, whereas SON will be used for the rest of the day.
 With that said, if you meant to say “It is 1:30”, then you would have to tell time using ES like this: “Es la una y media”.
 On the other hand, when telling time in Spanish after 2:00, like “It is 2:30”, you would have to use SON like this: “Son las dos y treinta”.
 Most of the time, these type of sentences will begin with the verb SER plus a definite article and then the time, for example:

 1. Es la una y veinte.
 (It is 1:20)

 2. Son las cinco y cincuenta.
 (It’s 5:50)

 For telling time in Spanish in the past tense, we have to use the past forms of both ES and SON, that is “ERA” and “ERAN”, for example: “Era la una y cuarenta” (It was 1:40) and “Eran las 7 de la noche”.
 For talking about future time, we tend to use the phrase “Va(n) a ser + time in Spanish” (It is going to be…) this way: “Va a ser la 1:30” or “Van a ser las doce”.

 Common Questions for asking time in Spanish – ¿Qué hora es?